Digital transformation of the public sector has a real impact on citizens. Here are three main benefits of API-driven government, aka government API:

 All this would not be possible without putting in place an appropriate API Management solution.

 Government API for immersive citizens’ experiences

-API Management platforms play a critical role in digital transformation of governments, namely: opening data and IT silos, thereby achieving a citizen-centered delivery of services.
+API Management platforms play a critical role in the digital transformation of governments, namely: opening data and IT silos, thereby achieving a citizen-centered delivery of services.

-An Axway sponsored survey carried-out with IDC on 600 of decision makers from all sectors highlighted a very important fact:
+An Axway sponsored survey carried-out with IDC on 600 of decision-makers from all sectors highlighted a very important fact:

 - Enterprises have grown out of omnichannel whereby they served alone their customers via multiple channels.
 They have realized that to better serve the customer, they must partner and connect with an ecosystem of providers, all of whom provide a rich customer/citizen experience, an ecosystem-centric experience.

 To realize this, enterprises and government departments must connect and integrate their information systems.
 They often do this via a platform that does the integration of data and processes and provides a single-entry window (SEW) to the user, a sort of one-stop shop.

 Digital government architecture

 Digital transformation of governments is supported by architecture with two main pillars, namely: